 As we leave the rhinos behind, we will proceed to Murchison Falls National Park, on the shore of Lake Albert where the River Nile roars through a narrow gap creating the Murchison Falls.
 We will enjoy dinner and an overnight stay at the lodge.

 Day 3 is a day of driving, but fear not, you will still be entertained!
-On our journey, we will pass the time by marvelling at the scenic views of the Ugandan countryside, leaving Murchison Falls National Park behind and driving southwards to Kibale Forest National Park.
-The drive to Kibale will go through major western towns of Hoima and Fort Portal.
-We will arrive at Kibale in the early evening.
+On our journey, we will pass the time by marvelling at the scenic views of the Ugandan countryside.
+We will start with a stopover at the famous ‘Top of the Falls’ where we have spectacular views of the Murchison Falls along the Nile River, a perfect photo opportunity for the budding photographers.
+Leaving Murchison Falls National Park behind and driving southwards to Queen Elizabeth National Park.
+The drive to Queen Elizabeth National Park will go through major western towns of Hoima, Kyenjojo, Fort Portal, and Kasese.
+We will arrive in the early evening.

 In the afternoon, we will drive to Queen Elizabeth National Park via Fort Portal Crater Lakes, perhaps Uganda’s most iconic sight.
 These volcanic craters formed some 8,000 to 10,000 years ago and they provide an idyllic backdrop to the extensive hiking trail network in the area.
 Here, you will be able to enjoy the amazing views of western Uganda’s tea farmlands and plantations.
 If the weather is good, we’ll get a chance to spot the Rwenzori Mountain Escarpment in the distance.
 After a day full of spectacular views, we’ll check in to the lodge and relax in preparation for the following day’s game drives.